 Power BI is the business intelligence application of the Microsoft 365 suite.
 It presents data consolidation and analysis in visually meaningful graphs, diagrams and KPIs.
 Power BI Dashboards can be embedded in SharePoint pages and Power Apps screens.

 Microsoft Power Automate (previously called Microsoft Flow) is a ‘trigger and action’ workflow tool, which enables processes to be automated.
 It works on the concept of ITTT (If This, Then That) and has hundreds of connectors including many non-Microsoft external tools like Mailchimp, LinkedIn and Jotforms.
 Power Automate will likely be leveraged whenever we use the word “workflow” to connect aspects of the solution together, making changes and sending notifications based on events such as a new form completed, a new document uploaded or trigger dates reached.

 Power Apps is a visual interface tool that transforms complex processes over the top of databases and other data sources, to improve usability.
 Microsoft Power Apps provides ‘drag and drop’ low-code designer applications for phone, tablets, and browsers, enabling us to develop a series of screens and displays to consolidate and visualize any number of processes.
-It will likely become more relevant in subsequent phases for

 Power Virtual Agents is a drag and drop easily configurable tool leveraging human language and artificial intelligence to grant any organization the power of chat bots.
 You can easily list questions and answers, that the in-built AI automatically adapts context variations based on user-input wording.